bolotnikov/gamedevland/docs/tower-defense.md

 ## 10. UI

-Now that we have data about the player's available coins and lives, we can display it on the screen.
+Now as we have data about the player's available coins and lives, we can display it on the screen.
 Our `UI` will consist of the following elements:

 - lives icon - sprite `heart.png`
 - coin icon - sprite `coin.png`